VulcanJS/vulcan-next/src/pages/docs/features.md

 ## Authentication

+### Passport authentication

+Access the See the home page footer to access signup, login, logout and profile page.
+Implementation is based on Next official example [with Passport and Next Connect](https://github.com/vercel/next.js/tree/canary/examples/with-passport-and-next-connect)

-### Demonstration of redirection
+### Experimental SSR redirection

-See `src/pages/vns/debug/private`.
+*This feature is experimental and not useful in most scenarios.* We advise to stick to client-side only patterns.
+[See relevant issue](https://github.com/VulcanJS/vulcan-next/issues/71).

+See `src/pages/vns/debug/private` for a demo.
 You can use `withPrivateAccess` HOC to make a page private and handle redirections correctly in all situations (server-side, client-side, in the context of a static export etc.).

 ## Apollo Server